Shop our Which? recommended Cullingworth riser recliner Shop now

 Walking in the snow and rain can be difficult at the best of times but for those with limited mobility issues, it just makes the struggle far worse.
 It’s important that, when walking in difficult conditions, you give yourself additional support when walking around.

-Most falls happen when people are off balance, so it’s important you find a way to keep yourself balanced.
-Fresh, crunchy snow is easier to navigate as it’s not as slippery but eventually it turns to slush or ice.
 Walking sticks are one option but they don’t provide you with a safety net if you stumble forwards.
 Zimmer frames or walking frames, however, give you the full support that you need.
 You need to remember to make small steps, there’s no need to rush when the surfaces are uneven.

 people walking on snowfield near building